nlemoine/transmit-2-ssh-config/readme.md

 ## Caveats

 Since Transmit 5, [getting favorites folders is made in a hacky and dirty way through AppleScript](https://github.com/nlemoine/transmit-2-ssh-config/blob/master/favorites-folders.applescript).
-This, it's far less less reliable than it used to be in Transmit 4.
+Thus, it's far less reliable than it used to be in Transmit 4.
 There might some (edges) cases where it fails, for example, if you have a favorite with the same name in two different folders.
 Global advice to avoid that kind of situation: have unique folder and favorites names.

 ## Third party stuff to consider